Clover Network

 Clover is a cloud-based Android point of sale (POS) platform that was launched in April 2012.
-The company is headquartered in Sunnyvale, California.
+The company is headquartered in Sunnyvale, California, United States.
 As of the quarter ended September 2020, Clover processed $133 billion of annualized card transactions worldwide, making it the largest U.S. cloud POS firm.

-Clover was acquired on December 28, 2012 by First Data Corporation, which itself was acquired by Fiserv, the world's largest merchant acquirer, on July 29, 2019.
+Clover was acquired on December 28, 2012, by First Data Corporation, which itself was acquired by Fiserv, the world's largest merchant acquirer, on July 29, 2019.
 Bank of America Merchant Services was the first to announce it would sell Clover to its merchant base in October 2013.
 PNC Merchant Services was the second to announce it would sell Clover to its merchant base.

 History

 Funding and early history

-Clover was incorporated on October 15, 2010 and raised $5.5M on November 1, 2010.
+Clover was incorporated on October 15, 2010, and raised $5.5M on November 1, 2010.
 The lead investor was Sutter Hill Ventures with participation from Andreessen Horowitz and a number of angel investors.
-The company was founded by John Beatty, Leonard Speiser, and Kelvin Zheng.
+The company was founded by John Beatty, Leonard Speiser, Mark C. Schulze and Kelvin Zheng.
 The company secured an additional $3M convertible note from Sutter Hill Ventures in April 2012.

 First hardware product

 Clover launched its first hardware solution, the Clover Station, in 2013 and began shipping it in January 2014.
 Clover opened its App Marketplace to third-party developers in 2014.
 Gyft announced the launch of its Gift Cloud Service on Clover in April 2014.

 First Data announced the sale of 17,000 Clover Stations six months after the release of the product.
 This put Clover ahead of Square Stand in terms of total units shipped.

-On September 9, 2014 Clover announced its work with Apple to support Apple Pay via its Android POS Platform.
+On September 9, 2014, Clover announced its work with Apple to support Apple Pay via its Android POS Platform.
 Clover described the functionality in a blog post that was featured on the home page of Hacker News.

 Second hardware product

 Clover announced its second hardware product, the Clover Mobile, at the Money 20/20 conference in November 2014.
-On March 19, 2015, Clover Mobile won the gold medal for the Best POS innovation at the PYMNTS.com Innovator Awards ceremony.
+On March 19, 2015, Clover Mobile] won the gold medal for the Best POS innovation at the PYMNTS.com Innovator Awards ceremony.
 Clover Mobile features a complete EMVCo compliant payments solution with an on-screen pin-pad, that is fully PCI PTS 4.0 compliant.
 It also features an EMVCo compliant Contactless payment interface which enables it to support Apple Pay among other contactless payment modes.
 The device has an ergonomic handle with an integrated barcode scanner - with an external wireless mobile printer accessory designed to keep the device lightweight and reduce fatigue.